Task Force Thiele: Operational history

 Thiele on-board of Prinz Eugen led the task force on 19 August 1944 in support of the German forces in Courland.
 Prinz Eugen steamed into the Gulf of Riga and bombarded Tukums from a distance of 25000 m.
-Prinz Eugen ship fired a total of 265 rounds from its 20.3 cm (8.0 in) SK L/60 guns.
+Prinz Eugen fired a total of 265 rounds from its 20.3 cm (8.0 in) SK L/60 guns.
 In parallel, the destroyers Z25, Z28, Z35 and Z36 and the torpedo boats T23 and T28 attacked further targets.

 The Soviet advance in the Baltic continued.
 The last German convoy left Reval on 23 September.
 On 29 September Soviet forces landed on Moon, on 2 October on Dagö, and on 5 October on Ösel, where the German troops were cut off on the Sworbe peninsula.
 Memel was about to fall to the Soviets.
 Thiele's task force, which included Prinz Eugen, Lützow, four destroyers and four torpedo boats, left Gotenhafen on 10 October to support the defensive land battles.
 In the timeframe 10–12 and 14–15 October Prinz Eugen bombarded 28 different targets and expended 1,196 20.3 cm rounds.